FTSE edges higher with help from HSBC and Sports Direct

 * Sports Direct, HSBC up on broker comments

-* Aveva surges as Schneider buys in reverse takeover (Updates closing prices)
+* Aveva surges as Schneider buys in reverse takeover (Updates price, detail)

 By Liisa Tuhkanen and Atul Prakash

-LONDON, July 20 Britain's top share index edged higher on Monday, boosted by the reopening of banks in Greece and positive broker comments about HSBC and Sports Direct.
+LONDON, July 20 Britain's top share index rose on Monday, boosted by the reopening of banks in Greece and positive broker comments about HSBC and Sports Direct .

 "Citi's upgrade is benefiting HSBC.
 Despite its exposure to the Asian market, HSBC remains well capitalised and financially robust and is looking to streamline its operations wherever possible," Richard Hunter, head of equities at Hargreaves Lansdown, said.